 In Kingston start at City Hall and proceed west on Ontario St, right (north) onto West St. Quickly followed by left (west) onto King St. Proceed on King St, turning right on to Portsmouth Ave.
 Turn left (west) onto Princess St. and proceed over the railway overpass.
 Turn left on to the Taylor - Kidd Blvd.
 This is one of the newest routes out of Kingston.
 It is wider and quieter than Bath Rd (Highway 33) at time of writing.
 There is the disadvantage of missing the shore ride and eastern gate to the Loyalist Parkway.
 However, we strongly recommend avoiding Bath Rd (see below).
 Turn left (south) on to Highway 133 and you reach Millhaven shortly.
 Turn right (west) and very soon left to the Amherst Island Ferry Dock.
 The return trip so far is 50 km.
 It is not cheating to drive to Millhaven, saving your time and energy to fully explore Amherst Island.
 The ferry leaves Millhaven at 30 minutes past the hour (ie. 9:30, 10:30).

-The only store on the Island is found at the main intersection.
+Head south off of the ferry to the four-way stop.
 Turn left (east) and start the meander about the eastern half of the island.
 The rest of the island deserves exploration.
 Directions are too complex to give - so you are on your own.
 The fishing village at Long Point and the Sandy Beach opposite Nut Island are appropriate destinations.

 The Loyalist Parkway (Bath Road) is a scenic alternate route to Millhaven.
 It is excellent during off-peak times.